-My motivation for exploring new places is to discover other perspectives.
-I truly believe I learn the most when I explore unfamiliar places and experience different cultures.
-I’m sharing that personal journey on this blog.
+My motivation for exploring unknown places and discovering new stories is to continuously seek other perspectives.
+This way, I make sure to experience different cultures, which helps me keep an open mind.
+I’ve been sharing that personal journey on my blog for about 10 years now.
 You won’t mind if I take you along for the ride, right?

 When and why did I start my blog?

-I started blogging in 2010 and shared my adventures in the Netherlands and abroad for the first time.
+I started blogging in 2010 and began sharing my adventures in the Netherlands and abroad for the very first time.
 It didn’t take very long to get hooked.
-I had just received my first DSLR camera as a birthday present from my parents and simultaneously discovered my passion for photography.
+I received my first DSLR camera as a birthday present and simultaneously discovered my passion for photography.
 We went on family trips in Europe and beyond and, of course, I always had to take my camera with me on the road.

-After blogging for a while, I received a ‘WordPress Freshly Pressed’ status in December 2011 and June 2012.
+After blogging for a few months, I received a ‘WordPress Freshly Pressed’ status in December 2011 and June 2012.
 I started getting views and comments from people all around the world.
-That’s when I realised that anyone could start their own platform and reach others with their personal stories, which motivated me to keep on going.
-Now, I can’t imagine not having this creative corner on the internet to connect with (hopefully friendly) strangers like you!
+That’s when I realised that anyone could start their own platform and reach others with their stories, which motivated me to keep on going.
+Now, I can’t imagine not having this creative corner on the internet to connect with readers.

 Moving to Amsterdam

 Then it was time to grow up and head off to university.
 I moved from Breda to Amsterdam and obtained my Bachelor of Arts in June 2015 by studying Liberal Arts and Sciences at Amsterdam University College (AUC), majoring in the Humanities.
-I mainly focused on topics in digital anthropology, new media, and visual culture.
+My main topics were digital anthropology, new media, and visual culture.
 I wrote my thesis about mobile snapshots and their influence on traditional ideas about photographic time and space.

 That summer, I attended the Beijing Normal University Philosophy Summer School in July 2015, and it was one of the best experiences of my life!
-In September 2015, I was honoured to be one of the first student speakers at the Magna Charta Universitatum annual conference in Bologna, Italy.
+As the academic cherry on top, I was one of the first student speakers at the Magna Charta Universitatum annual conference (2015) in Bologna.

 Then I hit the first season of my quarter life crisis series and couldn’t decide what I wanted to do next.
-I was pretty sure that I wanted to continue my university studies, but I also wanted to see more of the world and escape the classroom before I became a ‘real’ grown-up (spoiler alert: that never actually happens).
+I was pretty sure that I wanted to continue my university studies.
+But I also wanted to travel and escape the classroom.
+Explore the world before I became a ‘real’ adult (spoiler alert: that never actually happens).
 I decided to take a gap year to figure it all out, before I went back to university.

 While I worked a few part-time jobs to pay for my room, I connected to the We Are Travellers team and went on my very first press trip.
 I was absolutely fascinated by the whole experience.
 More press trips followed and I slowly morphed into one of those millennial travel bloggers that use way too many hashtags in their caption.